 Members of the APTA of MD are eligible to receive a discount to attend the webinars.

-The new regulations require completion of 40 hours of theory and 40 hours of practical instruction before a PT is allowed to use DN in clinical practice.
+The new regulations require the completion of 40 hours of theory and 40 hours of practical instruction before a PT is allowed to use DN in clinical practice.
 This makes Maryland the most rigorous state in the country and likely in the entire world!
-To the best of our knowledge no other jurisdiction in the world requires this many hours for a physical therapist to use DN.
+To the best of our knowledge, no other jurisdiction in the world requires this many hours for a physical therapist to use DN.

 - The Board requires that the 40 hours of theoretical education must be done either “in person at a face-to-face session; or in real time through electronic means that allow for simultaneous interaction between the instructor and the participants.”

-- According to the new regulations, a physical therapist is not allowed to use DN at all until completion of 80 hours of education.
+- According to the new regulations, a physical therapist is not allowed to use DN at all until the completion of 80 hours of education.
 Jan Dommerholt, President of Myopain Seminars, has expressed to the Board that by not allowing a PT to use DN after the first course for muscles that were taught in the course, the Board may inadvertently have increased the potential of risk of injury.
 Many PTs take 2-3 years before they can complete 80 hours of continuing education in DN, which means that what a PT learned in the first course is no longer fresh in memory by the time that PT attends the final course.
 After 23 years of teaching DN courses all over the world, we have learned that allowing PTs to use DN immediately after the first DN course makes for safer DN practice.

 - According to the new regulations, “a physical therapist shall have practiced physical therapy for at least 2 years before performing dry needling in the State.”
 We would like to emphasize that it is permitted to attend DN courses during the two-year period since graduating from PT school.
 Note: A physical therapist does not have to have practiced solely in Maryland, just has to have at least two years of experience as a physical therapist prior to registering as a Dry Needler.